thehelp/cluster/README.md

 kill PID
 ```

-Tests, static analysis, documentation generation and more are all run by default:
+Tests, static analysis, documentation generation and more are all run by default.
+Take a look at [`thehelp-project`](https://github.com/thehelp/project) documentation to get it running successfully:

 ```
 grunt